 Once you have created your agents you can click on the Panel Access button to set the Agent's e-mail address and to allow them to receive a verification link which allows them to set their Pay729 login password..

 Login to the portal is by https://accounts.pay729.net using these values.

 username = e-mail address set for the agent

 password = password the agent set using the verification link from Pay729

 Note: If the agent doesn't receive their verification e-mail please check your e-mail system allows e-mails from *.pay729.net and e-mails are not in junk/spam folders.

 4. Manage Calling Script

-The calling script allows you to populate a window on the Virtual Terminal and is used for providing information, URL help links or any other information the agent should have access to when taking a payment.
+The calling script allows you to populate a window on the Secure Virtual Terminal which is used to provide guidance information during the payment process, URL help links or any other information the agent should have access to when taking a payment.